 Use Structured Data

-It’s also recommended to use a noarchive meta tag, which would prevent users from accessing the full version of the article through Google’s cache.
-A noarchive meta tag limits what the page can do for consumers.
+Publishers should also use a noarchive meta tag to prevent users from accessing the full version of the article through Google’s cache.

 AMP and Fast Loading Paywalls

-The framework delivers content faster on mobile devices.
-In practice, implementing AMP in an article means creating a second version of the page, which is then presented to the user when accessed from Google on mobile.
+Google’s accelerated mobile pages (AMP) tech delivers content faster on mobile devices.
+Implementing AMP in an article means creating a second version of the web page, which is then presented to the user when accessed from Google on mobile.

-Content served on AMP pages can be protected by specifying which sections can be viewed by different types of users.18 This can be done by using a special markup code.
+Content served on AMP pages can be protected by specifying via Publisher Runtime which different users can view in different sections.

-As an example of unique sections serving different users, anonymous users can see some content but the full article can only be seen by registered users or users with a subscription.
+For example, anonymous users can see some content, but the full article can only be seen by registered users or users with subscriptions.
 This approach gives publishers the control to decide what to show and when.

 Microsoft’s Advice

 While Google is pushing Flexible Sampling as a means of market research, Microsoft has shown little interest in this approach.
-Instead, Microsoft’s search engine Bing announced in May 2022 a set of SEO best practices that would benefit both itself and publishers.20
+Instead, Microsoft’s search engine Bing announced in May 2022 a set of SEO best practices that would benefit publishers.

-It advocates that publishers should allow Bing full access to content behind a paywall, while at the same time preventing gated content from being leaked by using either of the following:
+It advocates that publishers should give Bing full access to content behind a paywall while at the same time preventing gated content from being leaked by using either of the following:

-- a robots meta tag in the head section of the web page including either of the following:
+- A robots meta tag in the page’s header section, including either of the following:

 - <meta name=”robots” content=”noarchive”>